Spain's Reyal Urbis nears bankruptcy as banks reject debt plan

 Several attempts to reach the firm on Friday were unsuccessful.

-The company’s creditors include Santander (SAN.MC), BBVA (BBVA.MC), Bankia (BKIA.MC) and Banco Popular POP.MC.
+The company’s creditors include Santander, BBVA , Bankia and Banco Popular.
 Bankia and Banco Popular declined to comment while no-one at the other banks was immediately available.

 “The proposal included a request to free up a series of mortgaged assets which the company could sell for short-term liquidity, but there was no agreement,” one of the sources with direct knowledge of negotiations said.